Fort Smith History

 , chronicling the colorful culture and grim history of Ft.
 Smith's Hanging Judge Parker era.
 A new exhibit this summer will also showcase the research the Coen Brothers' Hollywood production team did at the museum before designing the set and costumes for the 2010 True Grit film.

-The Knoble Brewery was built in 1848 and its beer garden was a popular Fort Smith gathering place from its earliest days.
-Today the
+.
+Built in 1848, its beer garden was a popular Fort Smith gathering place from its earliest days.
+Today world-famous

 is housed in the historic stone building, and the beer garden remains a fun spot out back.

-Visit Fort Smith during a festival or special event and you'll likely have a chance to see a re-enactor group do an Old West shoothout.
+Visit Fort Smith during a festival or special event and you'll likely have a chance to see a re-enactor group do an Old West shootout.

 The Lawbreakers & Peacemakers